hashicorp/terraform/website/source/docs/providers/aws/r/db_parameter_group.html.markdown

 * `name` - (Required) The name of the DB parameter.
 * `value` - (Required) The value of the DB parameter.
-* `apply_method` - (Required) Indicates when to apply parameter updates.
-Either immediate or pending-reboot.

 ## Attributes Reference